Enable TensorFlow with DirectML in WSL

 Install the latest GPU driver

-Before installing the TensorFlow with DirectML package inside WSL 2, you need to install drivers from your GPU hardware vendor.
-These drivers enable the Windows GPU to work with WSL 2.
+Before installing the TensorFlow with DirectML package inside WSL, you need to install the latest drivers from your GPU hardware vendor.
+These drivers enable the Windows GPU to work with WSL.

-Download and install AMD’s preview driver from their website.
-This preview driver supports the following hardware:
+Download and install AMD's driver from their website.
+This functionality is supported on the following hardware: